Hello, my name is Patrick Heller

 the advice of one of my many mentors, I decided to start a podcast to talk

-about Trucks, Driving, and Life in general.
+about Life, Liberty and The Pursuit of Happiness.
 Keep in mind that this is just my opinion and

 you never know what the heck is going to come out of my mouth.